GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 Some of the standard library classes include:

 * vector - resizable array
-* map - a dictionar/hash table data structure
+* map - a dictionary/hash table data structure
 * **list** - a double linked list data structure
 * **queue**, **dequeue** - FIFO data structure
-* **set** - mathmatical set with operations like union and difference
+* **set** - mathematical set with operations like union and difference

 ## Vector